-There will also be a gradual resumption of key support services in the community and greater direct contact for social work and support services with at risk groups and families.
+In terms of other support related home visits to tenants, the routemap indicates that there will be a gradual resumption of key support services in the community and greater direct contact for social work and support services with at risk groups and families.
 For example, following the updates announced as part of Phase 2, visits to support Housing First tenants are now permitted from 19 June 2020.
-Preparatory work for resuming other services can also continue but specific services should only resume once relevant guidance has been agreed.
-In all phases, controls such as physical distancing measures and appropriate hygiene regimes will still be required and remote or virtual meetings with tenants will be encouraged where possible.
+However the guidance for non-healthcare settings still states that frontline outreach and support services should be limited to essential visits only.
+Preparatory work for resuming other support services can also continue but remote support for tenants should remain the default position where possible and specific services should only resume once relevant guidance has been agreed.
+In all phases, controls such as physical distancing measures and appropriate hygiene regimes will still be required and remote or virtual meetings with tenants will be encouraged even in Phase 4.